-Hey Cats n Dogs, Buddy here – and June 1 is here.
+Hey Cats n Dogs friends, Buddy here – and June 1 is here.
 That means…

 I’m getting myself prepared for Hurricane Season.
 It’s the type of disaster we typically might experience here in Florida over the next 6 months.